curvegrid/go-ethereum-wiki/Setting-up-monitoring-on-local-cluster.md

 For example:

-    bash intelligence .
-5 mynode http://localhost:3000 big-secret
+    bash netstatconf.sh 5 mynode http://localhost:3000 big-secret > app.json

 Run the script and copy the resulting `app.json` into the `eth-net-intelligence-api` directory.
 Afterwards, `cd` into `eth-net-intelligence-api` and run the relays using `pm2 start app.json`.
 To stop the relays, you can use `pm2 delete app.json`.

 **NOTE**: The script assumes the nodes have RPC ports 8101, 8102, ... .
 If that's not the case, edit app.json and change it accordingly for each peer.

-At this point, your monitoring site should monitor all your nodes!
+At this point, open `http://localhost:3000` and your monitoring site should monitor all your nodes!